mrabbitz/Project1-CUDA-Flocking/README.md

 The implemented algorithm for the three rules is based on [Conard Parker's notes](http://www.vergenet.net/~conrad/boids/pseudocode.html) with slight adaptations.
-For the purposes of an interesting simulation, we will say that two boids only influence each other by a given rule if they are within that rule's **neighborhood distance** of each other, respectively.
+For the purposes of an interesting simulation, we will say that two boids only influence each other by a given rule if they are within the rule's **neighborhood distance** of each other, respectively.

-Here are two slowed-down outputs of the simulation:
+Below are two outputs from the simulation, slowed down for easier viewing:

 ##### 25,000 Boids
 ![25kBoids](images/Debug_25kBoids_Coherent_100Scale.gif)